Gary Eikenberry Consulting

 - lubuntu: lubuntu is a lightweight "flavour" of the Ubuntu Linux operating system but using the LXDE desktop environment in place of Ubuntu's GNOME desktop.
 We've got it running on a couple of older laptops originally designed for Windows XP.
 You can download a disc image HERE (click on the Get lubuntu link) and burn it to a CD or load it on a bootable USB key to try it.
 It may be a little slow running from the CD or USB without actually installing it, but it will give you a chance to test it with your hardware and explore a bit and then, if you like what you see you can actually install it (either side by side with Windows -- assuming you have sufficient free disk space) or replacing Windows.
 A write up on one user's experience can be found HERE.

-Time to replace that ageing or no longer supported Windows Server (Support for Windows Server 2003 officially ends July 14, 2015)?
+Time to replace that ageing or no longer supported Windows Server (support for Windows Server 2003 officially ended July 14, 2015, extended support for Server 2008 ended 5 years later)?
 Here are a few options you might want to explore and consider:

 - Debian Linux: (http://www.debian.org/intro/about) Debian is a leaner and perhaps less cutting edge approach than Ubuntu, but still with strong community support and excellent documentation.